 A common mistake made in break-ups is trying not to think about your ex.
-If you don’t think about them, it won’t hurt.
+If you don’t think about them, it won’t hurt, right?
+Wrong.
 When you do this, you’re actually delaying your healing process.
 In a Glamour article, Licensed Marriage and Family Therapist and psychotherapist Rebecca Hendrix explains that a break-up is like any other loss.
 Instead of pushing the negative emotions away, we need to work through those famous five stages of grief to truly get over this loss.
-Think of a break up like a scrape on your knee.
+Think of a break-up like a scrape on your knee.
 If you try to pretend it isn’t there and don’t take care of it, it could get infected.
 If you take care of it right away, sure, it might sting at first, but it will heal quickly and properly.

 #5: Be active regularly!

 We know that being physically active has a bunch of positive impacts on the body.
 It helps to relieve stress, releases endorphins, and helps you keep fit and healthy.
 When going through a break-up, there are a lot of negative emotions and feelings, like stress, frustration, and anger.
 Elle Huerta, founder of Mend, explains that getting some regular physical activity can help you work through and release these emotions due to the release of neurotransmitters.

-Notice the word regular.
-If you move a little once, it’s not going to have much effect.
-At minimum, try to move for 15 minutes daily.
+Now, moving around once won’t do the trick.
+Try to move for 15 minutes daily.
 This could be taking a 15-minute walk, doing yoga for 15 minutes, running, dancing, or whatever you want it to be.
 Just move!
 Notice how you feel when you’re done.

-When we are the break-up-er, we give the other person our reason why we want to separate.
-When we’re the break-up-ee, we’re given a reason and have to take it or leave it.
+When you’re broken up with, you’re given a reason and have to take it or leave it.
 A lot of us will take that reason and search for another that “makes more sense”.
-Say your ex tells you they’d like to break-up because they’re moving for their job and don’t want to do long distance.
+Say your ex tells you they’d like to break up because they’re moving for their job and don’t want to have a long distance relationship.
 It could be true, it could not be.
-Focusing on finding out if that’s the truth, not only keeps you thinking about your ex, but it forces you to focus on them and the now-over relationship.
+Focusing on finding out if that’s the truth not only keeps you thinking about your ex, but it forces you to focus on them and the relationship that’s already over.
 You’re now putting yourself and your positive progress second.
 Even if the reason sounds a bit unbelievable to you, making peace with that reason can be one of the healthiest things you do for yourself.

-Have you ever heard of rose-colored glasses?
-It’s an older phrase that means just seeing the positive aspects of things and ignoring the negative.
 Break-ups can give you a hardcore case of rose-colored glasses.
 Sometimes, when we miss a newly ended relationship, we only remember the amazing times that gave us butterflies and made us brag to our friends.
 However, remembering JUST the good times actually hinders the healing process.
 Hendrix tells us that this unhealthy idolization can cause fixation.
-Remembering the good times only gives you a false sense of the relationship and causes you to miss this dream version of the relationship you’re mourning.
+Remembering the good times only gives you a false sense of the relationship and causes you to miss this dream version of the relationship.
 Make sure to remember both the good and not-so-good.
 It’s fine to miss and mourn a relationship, but also remember the things that needed to be let go.

 After you’ve healed and processed, it may be time to get out there again, but before you jump in, you need to evaluate.
-You need to do an inventory to evaluate who you are now after your growth, evaluate what you would like in a partner, evaluate what you want in a relationship.
-Once we’ve done this, then you can enter the dating world knowing what you bring to the table, what you’re looking for, and ready to value and honor yourself through the process.
+You need to evaluate who you are now after your growth, evaluate what you would like in a partner, and evaluate what you want in a relationship.
+Once you’ve done this, then you can enter the dating world knowing what you value and honor yourself through the process.
 Hendrix even reminds us that jumping into a new relationship before we’ve healed can backfire.
 Take care of you first.
 The relationship will come!

-Whether you’ve gone through a break-up, are going through one, or might be thinking about one, I hope this article gave you a little insight and hope that there is life after a break-up, no matter how messy.
-Are you going to use some of these tips in your next break up?
-Any that we forgot?
-Let us know in the comments.
+Whether you’ve gone through a break-up, are going through one, or might be thinking about one, we hope this video gave you hope that there is life after a break-up, no matter how messy.
+What got you through your last break-up (besides snacks)??
+Let us know in the comments below.
 As always, keep your eye on Psi for more Psych2Go content, and don’t forget to like and subscribe.
 See ya next time!